 “What?”
 Tom complains.

 “Here.
 Let me show you,” Robby moves over and holds the joint so the Robby Special hole is blocked.
-Tom takes a massive hit, exploding almost the instant the smoke-filled his lungs.
+Tom takes a massive hit, exploding almost the instant the smoke fills his lungs.
 We’re in hysterics.

 “Still ain’t shit,” Robby asks, showing him the hole he has blocked.